sunilabrahamindia/sunilabraham/tsap/pages-json-documentation.md

 Following the Version 2.1 development cycle in July 2026, the Pages Index generation process was automated using GitHub Actions, eliminating the need for routine manual regeneration and publication in the official TSAP repository.

-## Lessons Learned

-The development of the Pages Index reinforced an important architectural lesson.

-The most valuable improvement was not adding another AI model or another search interface.

-The most valuable improvement was creating a structured representation of TSAP's own content.

-By transforming page metadata into a machine-readable index, TSAP content becomes accessible to future tools, bots, reports, and retrieval systems while remaining entirely within the project's existing static-site architecture.

-Future development should continue to favour structured project data and retrieval mechanisms wherever practical.